Get involved with the Women's Center!

 - Enrichment Activities: We encourage our students to become global citizens by engaging them in conversations about culture and community around the world, partnering with international Sister Sites in Cameroon and Nicaragua.
 Girls in 8th grade also participate in YWLP enrichment curriculum modules, Moves (active and healthy decision-making) and Technology (STEM related activities and career discussions).

+To apply to be a Big Sister or a Facilitator for the 2015-2016 school year, please visit the YWLP website.
+The early-bird application deadline is February 27, 2015.
 If you are interested in applying to be an intern for the Young Women Leaders Program for the 2015-2016 school year, please apply through the Women’s Center internship program application.

 Be a Big Brother with the Men's Leadership Project: